hemanth-1321/order-management-system/README.md

 > Use `-P solo` if you encounter async loop issues.

-Your FastAPI endpoints can enqueue tasks like this:
+Example usage in FastAPI endpoint:

 ```python
 from src.celery_tasks import process_order